-You have purchased a vehicle out of the province of BC, but bringing it back home is not as easy as you might think.
+Did you recently purchase a vehicle outside of BC?
+Bringing it back home may be more challenging than you think.
 First, your vehicle may be subject to an out-of-province inspection required by the Ministry of Transportation and Infrastructure.

-To ensure complete compliance, we have created a quick guide to answer your questions and help you determine if you need an inspection.
+To ensure complete compliance, here’s a quick guide to answer your questions and help you determine if you need an inspection.

 - Brand New Vehicles: A vehicle purchased brand new or imported into BC does not need the pre-registration safety inspection.